VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 dir_pin: y1_dir_pin
 rotation_distance: 40
 ```
-> **SCENARIO 2:** When moving Y, its skewing, and skips the belt as if it is grinding!!!
+> **SCENARIO 2:** When moving Y, the gantry is skewing, and skips the belt as if it is grinding!!!
+HELP!

 Your Y motors are running in the same direction.
 Switch the `dir_pin` of ONE the **Y motors**:
 > [!IMPORTANT]
-> Which one depends on the movement of the kinematics, so after adding a **"!"** to one of the motors to switch its direction, you need to rerun the test again, and then invert both of them if you experience the previous scenario.
+> Which one depends on the movement of the kinematics, so after adding/removing a **"!"** to one of the motors to switch its direction, you need to rerun the test again, and then invert both of them if you experience the previous scenario.

 Eg.
 ```